 - The Council's Corporate Plan developed for the period 2013-2016 sets out the long-term aims of the Council and drives the corporate Performance Plan and Medium Term Financial Strategy.
 The Corporate Plan provides residents, members and staff with a clear vision to make Hinckley and Bosworth a 'Borough to be Proud Of'.
-The plan outlines four corporate aims and six corporate values which guide all decisions made by the Council and help to focus priorities. - The Council uses plans and strategies at various levels to plan and monitor the achievement of its aims and objectives.
+The plan outlines four corporate aims and six corporate values which guide all decisions made by the Council and help to focus priorities.
+The Corporate Plan is due to be refreshed in 2016/2017 and consultation will commence to inform this process in summer 2015/ - The Council uses plans and strategies at various levels to plan and monitor the achievement of its aims and objectives.
 This system is demonstrated by the Corporate Planning Framework which is represented by the diagram below.
 The objectives set out within the Corporate Plan are used to set targets for each department in their Service Improvement Plans (SIPs).
 Plans are refreshed annually and progress against targets is managed through the TEN performance management system on a monthly basis.
 Performance reports are produced quarterly and reported to the Joint Management Boards and Finance Audit and Performance Committee.
 All officers are required to reflect their departmental SIPs in individual personal development plans and are assessed against these annually.